 Implementation Data and Reporting –

-Collect project implementation information from the stakeholders and MS4 permit reporting and compare with the BMAP schedule.
+Collect project implementation information from the stakeholders, MS4 permit reporting, WWTF upgrade plans, and FDACS agricultural BMP enrollment and compare with the BMAP schedule.

 Discuss the data collection process, including any concerns and possible improvements to the process.